Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 Advantage & disadvantage can stack with one another, or cancel each other out.

-Example: Vigo is trying to ambush a
+Example: Vigo the ranger is ambushing a goblin scouting party.
+The goblins are surprised, so he has advantage on the attack roll.
+He is also hiding in the bu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NzMzODY3LC0xNjQzODQyNDk4XX0=
+eyJoaXN0b3J5IjpbLTk3NzM0NTQwMywtMTY0Mzg0MjQ5OF19
 -->